SalesConnection/Caction-Support/docs/Business_Travel_List.md

    <p align="center">
       <img src="img2/Business_Travel_List_Filter_Step_1.png" alt="Business Travel List Filter Step 1">
    </p>

+   *Note: Filter options (such as filter by user) depends on your user account access and account type.
+Please request permission or help from your admin if you do not have access to certain filter options.<br><br>

 2. Choose the date range you want to see.